Rahik-Sikder/Civiliscope/backend/README.md

 ## `backend/README.md`

-# Civiscope Backend
+# Civiliscope Backend

-The backend service powering Civiscope — a visual and interactive platform for exploring U.S. Congressional seats.
+The backend service powering Civiliscope — a visual and interactive platform for exploring U.S. Congressional seats.
 This Flask-based API exposes structured data on Senators and Representatives using a PostgreSQL database and data from the [congress-legislators](https://github.com/unitedstates/congress-legislators) project.

 ---